lhange42/Engineering_4_Notebook/README.md

   <img src="Images/GPIO_Flask-Lukas.png" width="400">

 ## Pi Camera
-  (I worked on this assignment with Graham Lenert and Owen Mckenney because of hardware difficulties they were experiencing)

 ### Camera Test 1

 #### Description
-   In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test01.py) we had to take a picture using the camera and print an indicator before and a completion indicator after.
+   In this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Pictures/camera_test01.py) I had to take a picture using the camera and print an indicator before and a completion indicator after.

 #### Lessons Learned
   In this assignment I learned how to do the basic setup for a camera.
 I learned how to setup the camera's resolution with the camera.resolution() before doing this command and the following you need to make sure that you make picamera.PiCamera() as camera.
 Finally you can use camera.capture('file name') to take a picture and it will save it in that folder under the name provdied in the apostrophes.